 - Submissions must be neat and organized.
 Ask me if you're not sure if you're neat and I'll let you know. - Show your work when calculations are required so that it is easy to follow, the correct answer without the work is zero points.
 Also, include brief explanations for answers that do not require calculations.
-This behavior will be modeled in the video lectures. - Use units in calculations and labels when appropriate, also modeled in video lectures. - Submission for each assignment will use the pdf format and only one file will be submitted for each assignment - Late assignments (not exams) are accepted, but points are halved.
-The limit is one week. - Omission of any of the above may result in a zero for the assignment - Exams: There will be four regular exams.
+This behavior will be modeled in the video lectures. - o Use units in calculations and labels when appropriate, also modeled in video lectures. - Late assignments are not accepted. - Exams: There will be four regular exams.
 Exams are short answer questions that may require definitions, descriptions, lists, and/or calculations.
 Students are allowed one 3"x 5" card of hand-written notes for each exam.
-Exams will be proctored using TechConnectZoom.
-You get one chance at each exam.
-Each exam is 90 minutes.
-Afterward, students will photograph their work and the index card, transfer the image files to their computer, insert the images into a word document, save the document as a pdf file, then upload the single file to Canvas.
-It is best to choose medium quality for images when transferring from a phone.
-All of this will be done while being monitored via TechConnectZoom.
-No exams are dropped. - Quizzes: There will be about 13 quizzes, usually one per module.
+Exams will every other Thursday from 12:35 pm to 2:05 pm except for the fourth exam, which will be the last Thursday of class, from 10:00 am to 11:30 am. noon.
+No exams are dropped.

+- Quizzes: There will be about 13 quizzes, usually one per module.
 You may take the quiz as often as you like by the due date and keep the highest score.
 These are multiple-choice.
 The lowest quiz score is dropped.
 Quizzes are open for one week, so take it early.
-If you wait for that last day and there is an internet or power outage on your end, then you do not get to take the quiz.
-The lowest quiz is dropped. - Homework: There will be regular lecture/homework assignments for each chapter along with solutions.
+If you wait for that last day and there is an internet or power outage on your end, then you do not get to take the quiz - Homework: There will be regular lecture/homework assignments for each chapter along with solutions.
 Solutions will be made available seven days after the first lecture for that module or topic.
 Homework is not submitted for grading.
 If you can do the homework without looking in the book for help then you are ready for the test.
 By "do" I mean that you can work out and write out the solution.
 If you cannot do the homework then you are not ready for the exam. - Lab Assignments: Experiments will have an assignment.
 The due date will be with each lab.
 Each lab assignment is worth 20 points.
-The lab assignment will the lowest grade will be dropped. - Discussion: There will be regular discussions, some graded, some not.
-Posting and replies will be required.
-Some will be very easy, do not pass on these.
-The discussion with the lowest grade will be dropped. - Miscellaneous Assignments: These are additional assignments that are not discussions.
-An example is submitting your video introduction.
-Most of these will be graded.
-The miscellaneous assignment with the lowest grade will be dropped. - Final Exam: The final exam is cumulative and multiple-choice.
+The lab assignment with the lowest grade will be dropped. - Final Exam: The final exam is cumulative and multiple-choice.
 You are allow an 8 1⁄2" x 11" handwritten page of notes for the final.
-It is two hours long and will be proctored using TechConnectZoom. - Grading: Feedback on assignments submitted on time will normally be within two weeks of submission.

-• Grades: Grades will be earned based on the following total percentages, using rules of rounding to round to the one's place:
+It is two hours long.
+The final exam is the last day of class from noon to 2:00 pm. - Grading: Feedback on assignments submitted on time will normally be within one week of submission. - Grades: Grades will be earned based on the following total percentages, using rules of rounding to round to the one's place: